bigjoedata/dockercomposeapps/README.md

 # dockercomposeapps
-A place to store snippets of docker compose enabled apps
+A place to store snippets of docker compose enabled apps.
+Most sit behind Traefik.

 Documentation will likely be minimal.
 A good place to start is https://www.smarthomebeginner.com/